vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 > If you want to query Data directly instead of Contacts, read [How do I get a list of specific data kinds?](/howto/howto-query-specific-data-kinds.md)

+> If you want to get the device owner Contact Profile, read [How do I get the device owner Contact profile?](/howto/howto-query-profile.md)

 ## An advanced query

 To retrieve the first 5 contacts (including only the contact id, display name, and phone numbers in